Section 9 – Visitors to the U.S.

 Sojourning in the U.S.

-Canadian residents who sojourn in the U.S. for 183 days or more in a year will generally be considered resident in the U.S. and will have to file a U.S. federal personal income tax return no later than April 15 of the following year1.
-Each U.S. state has its own residence rules, and the filing period is similar with that of the United States.
+Canadian residents who sojourn in the U.S. for 183 days or more in a year will generally be considered resident in the U.S. and will have to file a U.S. federal personal income tax return no later than June 151 of the following year.2 The tax balance must be paid no later than April 15 in all cases, failing which, interest and penalties may apply.
+Each U.S. state has its own residence rules, and the filing period is similar to that of the United States.
+If a taxpayer is both a resident of Canada and a deemed resident of the U.S., the Canada – United States Tax Treaty will serve to determine the taxpayer’s residency status.

 Canadian residents will also be considered residents of the United States for American tax purposes if they meet the “Substantial Presence Test” in the year.
 They meet the test if they spend more than 30 days in the U.S. in the current year and more than 182 days in total over a three-year period based on: